 P.J.
 Clarke’s dates back to 1884 and has this authentic, old-school feel that only comes with age.
 Add a legendary bacon cheeseburger and fries, which might be among the best in the city, and you have what it takes to become a tourist magnet.

 Though for some reason, P.J.
-Clarke’s has managed to keep it local, and if you step inside on an early evening during the week, you will find that most of the crowd filling up the bar are businessmen and businesswomen, grabbing a drink after work.
+Clarke’s has managed to keep it local, and if you step inside on an early evening during the week, you will find that most of the crowd filling up the bar are mostly corporate, grabbing a drink after work.

 P.J.
 Clarke’s is always busy, but the bartenders stay friendly and will address you as if you were a regular.
 Talking about regulars, there is a member’s only dining room, Sidecar, one stair up.
 The room is reserved for P. J. Clarke’s most loyal clientele, which is said to include a solid base of NYC celebrities.